moxystudio/rfcs-oss/rfcs/0003-split-eslint-config.md

 }
 ```

-ℹ️ Future versions of Node.js will have support for ES Modules, see https://nodejs.org/api/esm.html.
-Once that becomes available, we may upgrade `@moxy/eslint-config-node` to use ES Modules.
+ℹ️ Future versions of Node.js will [have support](https://nodejs.org/api/esm.html) for ES Modules.
+Once ES modules becomes mainstream within the Node.js ecosystem, we may upgrade `@moxy/eslint-config-node` to force using ES Modules instead of CommonJS.
 If necessary, we may create `@moxy/eslint-config-node-legacy` for older projects, while keeping the base rules up to date.

 ### `@moxy/eslint-config-browser`

 **Base** config for browser based projects and libraries.

 - Configures all our base rules
-- Sets ECMAScript version to latest
+- Sets ECMAScript version to latest (currently `es11`)
 - Turns on `browser` environment
 - Turns on `es-modules`
 - Turns on `babel-parser`